House Flip Analysis, the best mobile and desktop app available on the market for real estate investors today!

 Before I show an example of how this can be used, let’s throw some definitions for these investment terms I’m about to list.

 - After Repair Value (ARV) – This is the value of the property AFTER you fix it up.
 Investors usually can buy cheap property by the pennies on the dollar because of how poor the property condition is.
 So the concept here is basically the value of the property after it’s been fixed up.
-For realtors and home sellers this is the comparables (comps) aka how much your house is worth.
+For realtors and home sellers, these are the comparables (comps) aka how much your house is worth.

-- Buffer – This is a safety blanket just in case homebuyers need help with down payment, unexpected property repairs, or pretty much for anything.
-There has been times when homebuyer won’t close on transaction unless something is fixed or upgraded for them on your expense.
-So don’t think that by having a 5% buffer percentage is greedy because after its all said and done investors could be out of pocket for the whole deal.
+- Buffer – This is a safety blanket just in case homebuyers need help with a down payment, unexpected property repairs, or pretty much anything.
+There have been times when homebuyers won’t close on transactions unless something is fixed or upgraded for them at your expense.
+So don’t think that having a 5% buffer percentage is greedy because after it’s all said and done investors could be out of pocket for the whole deal.
 Almost every real estate transaction does not go as planned.
 Prepare for the worse and hope for the best.